graphql/graphql-spec/spec/Section 2 -- Language.md

 executable or representative of a GraphQL type system.

-Documents are only executable by a GraphQL service if they contain an {OperationDefinition}, only contain {ExecutableDefinition} and do not contain {TypeSystemDefinition}.
-However documents which do not contain {OperationDefinition} or do contain {TypeSystemDefinition} may still be parsed and validated to allow client tools to represent many GraphQL uses which may appear across many individual files.
+Documents are only executable by a GraphQL service if they contain an {OperationDefinition} and otherwise only contain {ExecutableDefinition}.
+However documents which do not contain {OperationDefinition} or do contain {TypeSystemDefinition} or {TypeSystemExtension} may still be parsed and validated to allow client tools to represent many GraphQL uses which may appear across many individual files.